syncfusion-content/uwp-docs/uwp/Timepicker/SfTimeSelector.md

 ## Cell template

-The cell template property is used to decorate the selection box with custom visuals.
+The CellTemplate property is used to decorate the selection box with custom visuals.

 N>  The DataContext of Selection box is Syncfusion.UI.Xaml.Primitives.DateTimeWrapper.